 Subscription revenue consists of subscriptions to the GoodRx Gold offering ("Gold") and the Kroger Rx Savings Club powered by GoodRx offering ("Kroger Savings").
 Under Gold, subscribers pay an upfront fee to purchase a monthly or annual subscription that provides access to lower prices for prescriptions and telehealth visits.
 Subscribers can cancel the Gold subscription at any time.
 Monthly Gold subscription fees are generally nonrefundable while annual Gold subscription fees are generally nonrefundable to the subscriber after the first two weeks.
-We recognize revenue for Gold on a straightline basis over the subscription period.
+We recognize revenue for Gold on a straight-line basis over the subscription period.
 Under the Kroger Savings offering, subscribers pay an annual upfront fee, a portion of which we share with Kroger, for a subscription that provides access to lower prices on prescriptions at Kroger pharmacies.
 Subscribers may enroll in the Kroger Savings through July 1, 2023 with the expected sunset of the program in July 2024.
-Kroger Savings subscription fees are generally nonrefundable to the subscriber after the first thirty days unless we cancel the subscription, in which case the subscriber is entitled to a pro rata refund.
+Kroger Savings subscription fees are generally nonrefundable to the subscription, in which case the subscriber is entitled to a pro rata refund.
 We recognize revenue for Kroger Savings on a straight-line basis over the subscription period, net of the fee shared with Kroger.